What are button batteries?

-Button batteries are small, disc-shaped batteries.
+Button batteries are flat, disc-shaped batteries.
+They come in several sizes.

 Button batteries are used to power many common household objects and personal items, including:

-- some toys
+- toys

 - remote controls and key fobs